Health & Disability Claims

 Subrogation claims involving injuries, disabilities or workers’ compensation are fundamentally personal injury claims.
 As such, they should be handled by a lawyer.

-Many large, national subrogation companies rely on computer programs and nonlegal analysts, with minimal involvement of attorneys.
+Many large, national subrogation companies rely on computer programs and nonlegal analysts, with minimal to no involvement of attorneys.
 By partnering with us, you gain the best of both worlds:

 - Cutting-edge technology for efficiently identifying claims